101 Meteorites Land at Satin Crystals

 - Agoudal: is an Iron IIAB meteorite from Agoudal of the High Atlas, Morocco.
 It is widely thought that this meteorite is connected to an ancient hyper-velocity impact that occurred 40,000 years ago.
 This is evidenced by shatter cones found in the same general vicinity of the meteorites.
 The nearby lakes Isli and Tislit have also been mentioned as being possible impact craters related to the Agoudal meteorite.

-- Muonionalusta: is classified as fine octahedrite which impacted in North Scandinavia, at Sweden and Finland about 1 million years BCE during the Quaternary period.
-The muonionalusta is the oldest known meteorite at 4.653 billion years old.
+- Muonionalusta: is classified as fine octahedrite which impacted in northern Scandinavia, in Sweden and Finland about 1 million years BCE during the Quaternary period.
+The Muonionalusta is the oldest known meteorite at 4.653 billion years old.
 Since landing on earth, it has endured 4 ice ages.
-It marks the first occurrence of stishovite in an iron meteorite, and shows 8.4% nickel content.
+It marks the first occurrence of stishovite in an iron meteorite and shows 8.4% nickel content.
 The presence of stishovite signifies that this meteorite was heavily shocked, possibly during the 0.4 Ga [billion years] old breakup event indicated by cosmic ray exposure.
-The fist fragment was found in 1906 near the village of Kitkiojarvi, and around 40 pieces are known today.
+The first fragment was found in 1906 near the village of Kitkiojarvi, and around 40 pieces are known today.

-- Nantan: meteorites landed near the city of Nantan of Guanzxi, China.
-The fall may have been in 1516, when it was observed "During summertime in May of Jiajing 11th year, stars fell from the northwest direction, five-to-six-fold long, waving like snakes and dragons.
+- Nantan: meteorites landed near the city of Nantan of Guangxi, China.
+The fall may have been in 1516 when it was observed "During summertime in May of Jiajing 11th year, stars fell from the northwest direction, five-to-six-fold long, waving like snakes and dragons.
 They were as bright as lightning and disappeared in seconds...".
 It burst during passage through the atmosphere and the pieces scattered over a strewn field of 28 kilometers.
 The fragments were collected in 1958.
 Nantan is an iron meteorite of the IAB-MG group.
 It has a nickel concentration of almost 7%.

 Those are just a few of the many wonderful extraterrestrial asteroids that have blessed us Earthlings with their presence.
-I will add a few more meteorites to the reference page that will be created on the website shortly.
+To learn more, visit the complete Meteorite Reference Guide with Pictures, Origin Information, and Classifications.

 Now that you have been bombarded with facts from around the galaxy, let me end my blog by giving you a snippet of the metaphysical properties of meteorites: